 appetizers italian

-Calamari Salad with Lemon, Olive Oil & Fresh Herbs
+Calamari Salad Recipe with Lemon, Olive Oil, and Herbs

-Tender poached calamari tossed with celery, olives, and a bright lemon-herb dressing.
-A classic Mediterranean seafood salad that's light yet satisfying.
+Tender poached calamari tossed with celery, green olives, olive oil, lemon, garlic, and parsley for a cold seafood salad.

 Prep 15 min